uberfastman/fantasy-football-metrics-weekly-report/README.md

 2. Change the `LEAGUE_ID` value in the `.env` file to the above located league id.

 3. The CBS API requires authentication to retrieve your league data, so you will need to use your CBS credentials to do so.
-Copy the file `private.template.json` (located in the `auth/cbs/` directory), and rename the file copy `private.json` by running the below command in your command line shell:

-   * **macOS**/**Linux**: `cp auth/cbs/private.template.json private.json auth/cbs/private.json`

-   * **Windows**: `copy auth\cbs\private.template.json auth\cbs\private.json`
+The first time you run the app for your CBS league, it will prompt you for the values of your CBS account username and password, and then automatically save them to their respective environment variables (`CBS_USERNAME` and `CBS_PASSWORD`) in your `.env` file.

-4. Open your new `private.json` file with your preferred text editor (such as TexEdit in macOS or Notepad in Windows), then update the respective fields with your `LEAGUE_ID`, CBS username, and CBS password. ***Please note, the FFMWR app does not store any of your credentials, it simply uses them to log in to your account and obtain an API access token.*** All values added to `private.json` must be surrounded by regular quotes (`""`), NOT formatted quotes (`“”`)).
+    ***Please note, the FFMWR app only stores your credentials locally on your own computer so it can use them to log in to your account and obtain an API access token.***

-5. The first time you run the app, it will retrieve an API access token using your credentials and store it in the `auth/cbs/private.json` file.
-All subsequent runs of the report will simply use this access token to authenticate with the CBS API instead of your CBS credentials, so if you prefer you can delete your CBS username and CBS password from the file.
+4. The first time you run the app, it will retrieve an API access token using your credentials and save it to your `.env` file.
+All subsequent runs of the report will simply use this access token to authenticate with the CBS API instead of your CBS credentials, so if you prefer you can delete your CBS username and CBS password from your `.env` file.

 ##### You are now ready to [generate a report!](#running-the-report-application)